 \subsection{Empirical Testing of Proposed Scaling Rules}

-To empirically test whether the proposed learning rate and momentum scaling rules work well, we train the ``Rubble'' scene to iteration 15,000 with a batch size of 1.
+To empirically validate the proposed learning rate and momentum scaling rules, we train the ``Rubble'' scene up to iteration 15,000 using a batch size of 1.
 Then, we reset the Adam optimizer states and continue training with different batch sizes.
-We compare how well different learning-rate and momentum scaling rules maintain a similar training trajectory when switching to larger batch sizes in Figure \ref{fig:hypers-ablation}.
-Since different parameter groups of 3D GS have vastly different magnitudes, we focus on one specific group, namely the diffuse color, to make the comparisons meaningful.
+We compare how well different learning rate and momentum scaling rules maintain a similar training trajectory when switching to larger batch sizes in Figure \ref{fig:hypers-ablation}(Appendix~\ref{sec:appendix-scaling-rule-hyper-ablation}).
+Without loss of generality, we focus on the diffuse color parameters for this analysis.
 Figure \ref{fig:lr-scaling} compares three different learning rate scaling rules $\in$ [constant, sqrt, linear] where only our proposed ``sqrt'' holds a high update cosine similarity and a similar update magnitude across different training batch sizes.
 Similarly, \ref{fig:momentum-scaling} shows our proposed \exprule{} rule keeps update cosine similarity higher than the alternative which leaves the momentum coefficients unchanged.